olga-od-ua/hello_ireland/README.md

 * Remove the DISABLE_COLLECTSTATIC variable from Convig Vars and deploy the Heroku app.

 * In AWS, create a new folder called media next to the static folder and upload any required media files to it, making sure they are publicly accessible in Permissions.

+### Notes about the deployment and version control process of hello-ireland project

+1. Project contains a few commits that were made only for the purposes of testing the automatic deploy functionality ("testing deployment") which did not work properly at the start.

+2. There was an accidental revert of the commit id 57d1c229ec867143f91c963ccb8b2669c3f1dab6 which resulted in the loss of all the code related to ProductReview model.
+This was restored by recreating Reviews functionality from scratch.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">